For some of you this isn’t going to be pleasant. Or at least it may not be if you do what I’m going to suggest.

 You won’t come close to maximizing your sales until you maximize your exposure.
 You will never maximize your exposure by taking photos outside.

 I’m exposing you by daring you to look at your website.
-Don’t like what you see?
-Don’t be sad.
-It’s going to be ok.
-Just fix it.
+If you don’t like what you see, then fix it.
 That’s all I’m gonna say.
 Tommy Gibbs